-- Elf Hugo, the Post Master General, can now manage all the millions of emails received at the North Pole Post Office and Communication Centre.
+- Elf Hugo, the Post Master General, can now manage all the millions of emails received at the North Pole Post Office and Communication Center.

-- Elf Ernest, who gets almost as much mail as Santa, can now more easily respond to all the general enquiries he receives as the public relations elf at the North Pole.
+- Elf Ernest, who gets almost as much mail as Santa, can now more easily respond to all the general inquiries he receives as the public relations elf at the North Pole.

 - Elf Billy, who has the important role of monitoring the global weather stations from around the world, can now rely on real-time streaming data to keep Santa and his reindeer on a safe flight path this year.

-- Mrs Claus even has time to catch up on all the Christmas TV she missed while making all those cups of tea.
+- Mrs. Claus has time to catch up on all the Christmas streaming she's missed while making all those cups of tea.

-The only other information we can divulge at this early stage is that the fiber installation utilized a range of approaches, including cable in duct, direct burial and aerial applications, to reflect the complex route between the UK and the North Pole.
+The only other information we can divulge at this early stage is that the fiber installation utilized various approaches, including cable in duct, direct burial and aerial applications, to reflect the complex route to the North Pole.